Cogitate-consortium/cogitate-msp1/README.md

 - Intracranial Electroencephalography (ieeg)

 The analyses for each modality have been carried out independently.
 Please read the about.md file carefully before using the code.

+## Usage

+1. Clone this repository using `git clone https://github.com/Cogitate-consortium/cogitate-msp1`
+2. For each analysis, read the about.md and readme.md files carefully.
+This will describe how to build the environment and run the code.

 ## Contact